Lightning-Universe/lightning-bolts/docs/source/models.rst

     model = FineTuner(resnet18)
     trainer.fit(model)

-Unless you still want to pollute your research code.
+Unless you still need to mix it into your research code.

 .. code-block:: python